First puppy-things first

 Identification Tag – You know who your new friend is, but not everyone does.
 That’s why ID tags are so important.
 Attach them to your puppy’s collar and, if puppy gets lost, it’ll be much easier to be reunited.

 Puppy Food – Small dog puppies have unique nutritional needs, so it’s important to start them on a puppy formula.
 These recipes provide all the protein and nutrients needed to foster healthy development.

 Water Bowl/Food Bowl – Stainless steel double bowls help you keep things clean.
 Put them in a holder and puppy won’t be able to knock them over – even less chance of a mess.

 Getting ready to bring your new puppy home is an incredibly exciting time.
 And before you start planning what you two will do together first, grab these must-haves.
-They’ll help make your new puppy feel at home and help keep her safe.
+They’ll help make your new puppy feel at home and help keep them safe.